kneehit/Customer_Segmentation/docs/index.md

 ![](Wholesale_files/figure-markdown_github/unnamed-chunk-14-1.png)
 It seems that majority of our observations are clustered in cluster 1 and 2 while cluster 3 has only 3 observations.
+It doesn't look like K-Means did a good job clustering properly since cluster 1 and 2 are very close to each other.
 Lets compute the mean of each variable according to their clusters.

 ``` r